nowcommunity/nowdatabase/documentation/map_feat.md

 # Map feature

+Map made with OpenStreetMap and React-Leaflet

-# Functionality for now
+## Functionality for now

 - there is a page for a map
 - you can drag the marker with mouse
-  - you can see the lat/lng decimal coordinates under the Map
+  - you can see the current lat/lng decimal coordinates under the Map

 - the map is also accessible when editing/adding a locality (Open Map -button)
   - press "Save" button to transfer decimal coordinates to the form